griptape-ai/griptape-docs/docs/griptape-tools/official-tools/google-gmail-client.md

     },
      owner_email=os.environ["GOOGLE_OWNER_EMAIL"]
 )
+file_manager = FileManager()

 # Set up an agent using the GoogleGmailClient tool
 agent = Agent(
-    tools=[FileManager(), gmail_tool]
+    tools=[gmail_tool, file_manager]
 )

-# Task: Create a draft email in GMail
+# Task: Create a draft email in Gmail
 agent.run(
-    "I want sample1.txt and sample2.txt to be sent as attachments to my email to example@email.com " "with attachment names test1.txt and test2.txt"
+    "Create a draft email in Gmail to example@email.com with the subject 'Test Draft', the body " "'This is a test draft email.' and also attach sample1.txt and sample2.txt to the email with " "attachment names griptape.txt and griptape2.txt."
 )
 ```
 ```
-[10/23/23 17:46:30] INFO     ToolkitTask 8cc11adc42db439b9d04751f1384604f
+[10/24/23 15:50:24] INFO     ToolkitTask d2a582c6f66648869a18102b81bd92c6
+                             Input: Create a draft email in Gmail to
+                             example@email.com with the subject 'Test Draft',
+                             the body 'This is a test draft email.' and also
-                             Input: I want sample1.txt and sample2.txt to be
+                             attach sample1.txt and sample2.txt to the email
-                             sent as attachments to my email to
-                             example@email.com with attachment names
+                             with attachment names griptape.txt and
-                             test1.txt and test2.txt
+                             griptape2.txt.
-[10/23/23 17:46:39] INFO     Subtask cf86985113b241a4960e9b3a4bbd40d3
+[10/24/23 15:50:32] INFO     Subtask 4edc1f3f4e7c46e886dfe2c98b18195f
-                             Thought: The user wants to send two files as
+                             Thought: The user wants to create a draft email in Gmail with specific details and attachments.
+The
+                             attachments need to be loaded from disk first.
+I
-                             attachments in an email.
-The first step is to load the files from the disk using the FileManager tool.
+                             will start by loading the files from disk using the FileManager tool.

                              Action: {"type": "tool", "name": "FileManager",
                              "activity": "load_files_from_disk", "input":
                              {"values": {"paths": ["sample1.txt",
                              "sample2.txt"]}}}
-                    INFO     Subtask cf86985113b241a4960e9b3a4bbd40d3
+[10/24/23 15:50:33] INFO     Subtask 4edc1f3f4e7c46e886dfe2c98b18195f
                              Observation: Output of
                              "FileManager.load_files_from_disk" was stored in
                              memory with memory_name "ToolMemory" and
                              artifact_namespace
-                             "21c2a95aa6a14472bb7dc891092d93d2"
+                             "f01e8347867f427db779ffe1b5e42ce8"
-[10/23/23 17:47:01] INFO     Subtask 212be9e2b3cf4970a3c3ce82c04e810e
+[10/24/23 15:50:47] INFO     Subtask 11567754a2c44ec0a37c01701ed0f811
-                             Thought: The files have been successfully loaded
+                             Thought: The files have been loaded from disk and
-                             from the disk and stored in memory.
-Now, I need to send these files as attachments in an email using
+                             the output is stored in memory.
+Now, I will create the draft email in Gmail using the
-                             the GoogleGmailClient tool.
-The attachment names
-                             should be changed to 'test1.txt' and
-                             'test2.txt'.
-The email should be sent to
-                             'example@email.com'.
+                             GoogleGmailClient tool.
+I will use the memory_name and artifact_namespace from the FileManager tool's
+                             output to attach the files to the email.
                              Action: {"type": "tool", "name":
                              "GoogleGmailClient", "activity":
                              "create_draft_email", "input": {"values": {"to":
-                             "example@email.com", "subject": "Files Attached",
+                             "example@email.com", "subject": "Test Draft",
-                             "body": "Here are the files you requested.",
+                             "body": "This is a test draft email.",
-                             "attachment_names": ["test1.txt",
+                             "attachment_names": ["griptape.txt",
-                             "test2.txt"], "memory_name": "ToolMemory",
+                             "griptape2.txt"], "memory_name": "ToolMemory",
                              "artifact_namespace":
-                             "21c2a95aa6a14472bb7dc891092d93d2"}}}
+                             "f01e8347867f427db779ffe1b5e42ce8"}}}
-[10/23/23 17:47:02] INFO     Subtask 212be9e2b3cf4970a3c3ce82c04e810e
+[10/24/23 15:50:48] INFO     Subtask 11567754a2c44ec0a37c01701ed0f811
                              Observation: An email draft was successfully
-                             created (ID: r-1255915969065098226)
+                             created (ID: r1675319497293160921)
-[10/23/23 17:47:04] INFO     ToolkitTask 8cc11adc42db439b9d04751f1384604f
+[10/24/23 15:50:53] INFO     ToolkitTask d2a582c6f66648869a18102b81bd92c6
-                             Output: An email draft with the requested
-                             attachments has been successfully created.
-The
+                             Output: The draft email has been successfully
-                             draft ID is r-1255915969065098226.
+                             created with the ID r1675319497293160921.
 ```